Piszmog/watercooler-chat/README.md

 Application for a simple chat server to allow for remote teammates to have their 'watercooler moments'.

+## Starting Server
+The chat server can be started by running `./watercooler-chat` (or `watercooler-chat.exe` on Windows).
+A configuration file can be provided using the `-c` flag.
+If a configuration file is not provided, defaults are used.

 ## Server Configuration
+The chat server can be configured with the following JSON file.

 ```json
 {